sunflawlxs/PakBepeStore/README.md

 The Template is a presentation layer which handles User Interface part completely.
 The View is used to execute the business logic and interact with a model to carry data and renders a template.
 Although Django follows MVC pattern but maintains it?s own conventions.
 So, control is handled by the framework itself.
 There is no separate controller and complete application is based on Model View and Template.
 That?s why it is called MVT application.
+Model: As an object that defines entities in the database and their configuration
+View: The main logic of the application that will process incoming requests
+Template: as the view that will be returned to the user

 source: https://www.javatpoint.com/django-mvt